 CURRICULUM AND INSTRUCTION

-The Curriculum and Professional Learning Department works collaboratively with principals, teachers, and school/community stakeholders to create, implement, evaluate, and revise instructional programs.
-If you have questions regarding the curriculum provided by the Franklin Special School District to support the Tennessee Department of Education’s Academic Standards, please contact:
+The Curriculum and Instruction Department works collaboratively with principals, teachers, and school/community stakeholders to create, implement, evaluate, and revise instructional programs.
+The following programs are served under the Currciulum and Instruction umbrella.

 The FSSD follows the Tennessee Academic Standards for all courses in all schools.
 Tennessee’s curriculum standards were revised in 2008 and are considered among the most rigorous in the nation.
 At a minimum, the standards must be reviewed every six years in accordance with State Board policy 3.209.
 The four content areas (math, English language arts, social studies, and science) have recently moved through the revision process.
 For more information regarding standards revision please visit Tennessee Department of Education Standards Review online.

 More information about

 - Academic Standards

 The FSSD Accelerated Learning program is part of the Special Populations Department.

 The Franklin Special School District recognizes the unique needs of both accelerated learners and students who meet the Tennessee state eligibility standards for intellectually gifted.
 Delivery of instruction is based on individual student need.
 FSSD has an Accelerated Learning Specialist (ALS) in each school.
 These specialists work with students and/or consult with teachers to differentiate instruction for advanced learners.

 The FSSD strives to maximize the potential of students who demonstrate outstanding intellectual achievement, performance, and ability by emphasizing in-depth analytical thinking and creative problem-solving.
 Students are empowered to acquire the academic skills necessary for success in advanced placement courses.

 For those who could not make it to the Honors Program Parent Information night, here are the presentation slides: